What Is Rhythm In Music?

 The rhythm in music is a regular or irregular pattern of pulses.
 Repeated notes and rests form the rhythmic pattern of a piece of music, and rhythm is formed by the sequence of sounds and silences in a piece of music.

-We hope you found this information on rhythm in music helpful.
+I hope you found this information on rhythm in music helpful.

 Mark V.